Passionate Legal Assistance When Your Child Is Bullied at School

 School bullying is something that is preventable so long as school officials address it and not choose to ignore it or even refuse to intervene when it occurs.

 We here at Rodriguez & Associates believe that everyone has a right to be who they are.
 When intolerance and discrimination manifest in any form, including school bullying, our attorneys are ready to assist through supportive legal help.

 Helping Families Through a High-Profile Stance Against School Bullying

-Every student in Bakersfield, the Central Valley and in California has the right to attend school safely and to enjoy the supportive and engaged involvement of his or her teachers and other school employees.
-For more information, please contact our school bullying lawyers.
+Every student in Bakersfield, the Central Valley, and in California has the right to attend school safely and to enjoy the supportive and engaged involvement of his or her teachers and other school employees.
+For more information, please contact our school bullying & personal injury lawyers.

 Some parents may discover that their child is the one doing the bullying – this is distressing as well and needs to be addressed as soon as possible so the child can learn to be a functional member of society.
 Bullies often take out personal problems on other students, because they don’t know how to express themselves properly.
 This is no excuse for bullying, but recognizing the issue is the first step to solving it and helping the child handle his or her emotions.

 Warning Signs that Your Child is Being Bullied